Home » Endometriosis Research Grants and Funding » Endometriosis Research Notice Board

-If you need support, please reach out to
+If you need support, please call:

 The Role of Nurses in Endometriosis-Related Patient Care

 This project focuses on the role of nurses in endometriosis-related patient care.
-We would like to understand the skills or knowledge a specialist endometriosis nurse may need and people’s experiences of providing or receiving trauma informed care.
+We would like to understand the skills or knowledge a specialist endometriosis nurse may need and people’s experiences of providing or receiving trauma-informed care.

 To find out more, click the button below.